 Paternity testing for dogs

 You might have thought the issue of unknown fathers and paternity disputes only formed part of the human world.
-Well, this is far from the truth- in fact, many dog breeders now resort to dog paternity testing to determine exactly which dog fathered a litter of puppies.
+Well, this is far from the truth- in fact, many dog breeders now resort to dog paternity testing to determine precisely which dog fathered a litter of puppies.
 So if you have doubts about the parentage of a recent litter – this is your solution.
-This not only helps confirm the biological sire of the tested puppies with 100% accuracy but also helps provide dog buyers with a scientific guarantee of the pedigree of the dog they are buying.
+This not only helps confirm the biological sire of the tested puppies with 100% accuracy but also helps provide dog buyers with a clear guarantee of the pedigree of the dog they are buying.

-Having the hard evidence of dog parentage is crucial for dog breeders.
+Having hard evidence of dog parentage is crucial for dog breeders.
 It confirms that pedigrees are correct and guarantees puppy buyers that pedigrees are accurate.

-The American Kennel Club relies on dog parentage testing to ensure its registry is as accurate as it can possibly be.
+The American Kennel Club relies on dog parentage testing to ensure its registry is as accurate as it can be.
 The AKC launched its parentage testing programme in 1998 and has since compiled an impressive database.

-Mixed breed DNA testing
+The mixed-breed DNA testing

 Knowing what mix of breeds your mongrel might be is often quite a random guess.
-They often appear to have physical and perhaps even behavioural traits from various breeds and thus, it is not unusual for the dog’s master to simply speculate over possibilities, conjecturing that the dog may be half this breed and half that breed – but many times these guesses are not accurate.
+They often appear to have physical and perhaps even behavioral traits from various breeds, and thus, it is not unusual for the dog’s master to speculate over possibilities, conjecturing that the dog may be half this breed and half that breed – but many times these guesses are not accurate.
 Dog owners might at times even believe to have a purebred dog.
 Knowing exactly the answers to any of these queries is impossible without the help of a dog breed DNA test.

-How Can I collect dog DNA samples?
+How to collect dog DNA samples?